-Michael Lipkin (Treasurer) moved to Aspen in the early 1980s and with David Warner formed Lipkin Warner Design and Planning, a broad based architecture and development practice.
+Michael Lipkin (Vice President) moved to Aspen in the early 1980s and with David Warner formed Lipkin Warner Design and Planning, a broad-based architecture and development practice.
 Lipkin is the founder of Willits and, with his firm, has been responsible for the vision and master planning as well as the design of virtually every building there.
 Also a photographer, his work has been shown at the Aspen Institute Gallery, the 212 Gallery in Aspen, and at The Kim Foster Gallery in Chelsea.
 His undergraduate training was in sculpture and architecture at the University of Pennsylvania.
 He received a Master’s in Architecture from Yale.
 Lipkin and his wife, the artist Jody Guralnick, raised 2 children, now 23 and 27, in Aspen.

 Loren Jenkins (Board Member) first came to Aspen some 50 years ago.
 Educated as a political scientist at the University of Colorado and Columbia University, he then spent 25 years overseas as a foreign correspondent for UPI, Newsweek and The Washington Post.
 He returned to Aspen in the 1990s to serve for five years as the publisher and editor-in-chief of The Aspen Times.
 In 1996 Loren joined NPR as Senior Foreign Editor in charge of the network’s award-winning international coverage.
 Loren was awarded the 1983 Pulitzer Prize for International Reporting for his Washington Post coverage of the 1982 Israeli invasion of Lebanon and its aftermath.
 His articles and revues have appeared in The Atlantic Monthly, The Nation, Rolling Stone, Salon, Conde Nast Traveler and The New York Times.
 Loren lives with his wife, sculptor Laura Thorne, at their long-time home in Old Snowmass.

-Ryan Honey (Managing Director) was previously the Director of the 50th Anniversary Campaign at one of the nation’s largest nonprofit theatres, Center Theatre Group, in Los Angeles.
+Ryan Honey (Executive Director) was previously the Director of the 50th Anniversary Campaign at one of the nation’s largest nonprofit theatres, Center Theatre Group, in Los Angeles.
 In that role, he led a $120 million fundraising effort for the construction of a new rehearsal center.
 Prior to working in arts administration and fundraising, Honey worked as an actor and producer in Los Angeles.
-As an actor he was seen in numerous TV shows and movies.
+As an actor, he was seen in numerous TV shows and movies.
 As a producer, he sold features to Warner Brothers and Anchor Bay Entertainment as well as short films and new media content to Amazon.
 He and his wife, Amy, and their three children live in El Jebel.